IonutParau/vx_standard_format/NEXT_STANDARD.md

 Level data is entirely up to the individual implementations whether they are supported and how well.

-### A note on hexagon grids

-Hexagonal grids use hexagonal tiling.
-To standardize this

 ### width

 If empty, it means `100`.